Lesson Title: Animal Welfare - What it is all about?

 - iMovie, podcasts, movie maker applications or PowerPoint/Keynotes

-Biosecurity, welfare, physical, guidelines, government, farmer, housing, health, nutritionist, nutrient, protein, carbohydrate, vitamin, mineral, commercial, temperature, lighting, disease, infectious, parasite, predators, competition, dominant, hierarchy, hygiene, disposal, vaccination, pesticide, insulation, ventilation
+Biosecurity, welfare, physical, guidelines, government, farmer, housing, health, nutritionist, nutrient, protein, carbohydrate, vitamin, mineral, commercial, temperature, lighting, disease, infectious, parasite, predators, competition, dominant, hierarchy, hygiene, disposal, vaccination, pesticide, insulation, and ventilation.

 Quality Assurance is the term used to explain the conditions of how a product is produced under strict guidelines.
-Conduct research into how Quality Assurance could be implemented in a farm scenario in Australia?
-Consider issues such as food safety, quarantine and biosecurity, animal health and welfare, product labeling and environmental sustainability.
+Conduct research into how Quality Assurance could be implemented in a farm scenario in Australia.
+Consider issues such as food, safety, quarantine and biosecurity, animal welfare, product labelling and environmental sustainability.

 Upon completion of this lesson students will demonstrate a basic understanding of:

 - How the growth and survival of egg laying hens is affected by the physical conditions of their environment